UNITED STATES

 (Dollars in millions, except per share amounts)

-At August 31, 2023, our debt had a fair value that approximates its carrying value and is classified as Level 2 in the fair value hierarchy.
+At August 31, 2024, our variable and fixed rate debt had a fair value that approximates their carrying values and is classified as Level 3 in the fair value hierarchy as their fair values are determined based upon one or more significant unobservable inputs.

 AAR CORP. and Subsidiaries